 In the past, high-volume manufacturing could mean wide product performance variability.
 Not anymore, thanks to advancements in coating, drying, curing, web handling, and other technologies.
 3M researchers are designing production equipment that combines finely controlled processes with the economic efficiencies of high volume, continuous roll-to-roll manufacturing.

 3M’s ability to create and disperse particles―in liquids, coatings, films, adhesive, and composites - allows it to give unique characteristics to its abrasives, dental restoratives, inks, window and optical films, carbon fiber reinforced composites, and a host of other products.
-Our understanding of physical, chemical, and interfacial interactions allows us to apply precisely distributed particles and nanoparticles (such as glass beads / bubbles, carbon, and metal oxides) to affect a material’s strength, refractive index, conductivity, IR absorption, catalytic activity, and other characteristics.
+Our understanding of physical, chemical, and interfacial interactions allows us to incorporate precisely distributed microparticles and nanoparticles - such as glass beads, glass bubbles, ceramics, and carbon – to tune a material’s strength, refractive index, conductivity, IR absorption, catalytic activity, and other characteristics.

-3M is a world leader in the development and use of polymers, combining and shaping these unique molecules into films, tapes, and other products through extrusion, co-extrusion, extrusion coating and other processing techniques that rely on the viscosity reduction that occurs at elevated temperatures in polymeric materials.
-Nearly all 3M technology platforms and all business groups rely on polymer processing for products including tapes for automotive attachment and industrial assembly, graphics and traffic signage films, light management films for window and display applications, medical tapes and dressings, as well as masking, office and duct tapes.
+3M is a world leader in the development and use of polymers, combining and shaping these unique molecules into films, tapes, and hardgoods through single and multi-layer extrusion, coating, and a variety of forming processes.
+Expertise in elevated temperature processes and combination with 3M materials science enables solventless and less energy intensive manufacturing.
+Nearly all 3M technology platforms and all business groups leverage polymer processing for products including tapes for automotive attachment and industrial assembly, protective films for car and aircraft protection, graphic and traffic signage films, light & heat management films for windows and electronic displays, medical tapes and dressings, as well as masking, packaging, office and duct tapes.

-The materials in many 3M products are cured, modified, or enhanced through physical or chemical changes―such as heating, polymerizing, crosslinking, ablating, or degrading―that are caused by radiation processing.
-We use ultraviolet and/or visible light, electron beams, fast-paced laser pulses, microwave, infrared, gamma radiation, and other technologies to produce improved products.
-Radiation processing touches a majority of 3M’s 51 technology platforms and is a critical element for product platforms ranging from adhesives and abrasives to dental and healthcare.
+The materials in many 3M products are cured, modified, or enhanced through physical or chemical changes―such as heating, polymerizing, crosslinking or ablating―that are caused by radiation processing.
+We use ultraviolet and/or visible light, electron beams, infrared, fast-paced laser pulses, microwave, gamma radiation, and other technologies to produce improved products.
+Radiation processing touches a majority of 3M’s technology platforms and is a critical element for product platforms ranging from adhesives and abrasives to dental and healthcare.

 Critical product performance characteristics often depend on a precise coating with a metal, oxide, or polymer.
-3M has created this valuable vapor processing platform through the refinement of vacuum and non-vacuum technologies that coat or remove nanometer amounts of materials.
-Many of our current products owe their unique durability, reflectivity, barrier, and chemical properties to the company’s expertise in this specialized manufacturing technology.
+3M has created this valuable vapor processing platform through the refinement of vacuum and non-vacuum technologies that evenly coat or remove nanometer to micron thick materials.
+Many of our current products owe their unique durability, reflectivity, barrier, optical and chemical properties to the company’s expertise in this specialized and high-performance manufacturing technology.

 New-to-the-world technologies generate solutions for our customers―and a host of questions for our scientists.
 What is this?
 How does it work?
 Can we make it better?
 To answer those questions, 3M has developed an unrivaled capability for measuring, characterizing, and understanding materials and processes.
 With resources located around the world, 3M scientists can draw on our analytical strengths during all phases of product development, from concept through commercialization and manufacturing.